Prague Experience logoPrague tourist information & travel guide logo

 All areas of Prague 1 are within easy walking distance of each other.

-Browse the stalls, soak up the atmosphere, grab a drink and a hot snack, then when you're ready to freshen up it's just a short walk back to base.
-And in Prague 1, the sights, tourist attractions, museums, theatres, concert halls, restaurants and shops will all be nearby.
+By staying in Prague 1, whenever you fancy dropping in to the Easter Markets, you can leave your hotel and be in the midst of the action in minutes: Browse the stalls, soak up the atmosphere, grab a drink and a snack, then when you're ready to freshen up it's just a short walk back to base.
+Furthermore, the main sights, tourist attractions, museums, theatres, concert halls, restaurants and shops will all be nearby.

 River Cruises At Easter